thheller/shadow-stack-mvp/README.md

 ### NPM

-If you want to eventually use some NPM package or generally do not kind using npm run
+If you want to use some NPM packages later, or generally do not mind using npm, run

 ```
 npm install